2

 Assistant Professor, Economics

-Mathilde Muñoz will join Berkeley’s Economics Department as an Assistant Professor in 2023, after spending the 2022-2023 academic year as a Post-Doctoral fellow at the Stone Center.
-Mathilde works on topics in public economics and international trade, with a focus on the distributional effects of globalization and international tax competition in Europe.
+Mathilde Muñoz is an Assistant Professor in the department of Economics at UC Berkeley.
+Her research explores topics in public economics and international trade, with a focus on the distributional effects of globalization and international tax competition in Europe.

 Maximillian Auffhammer